 HOW TO SERVE LEGAL PAPERS PERSONALLY IN CALIFORNIA

 “Personal service” means the server personally hands the court documents to the receiving party.
-These papers can be delivered at the party’s home, work, or any place where they might be.
-Furthermore, the process server must identify that the party being served is the defendant and consequently informs them that the papers are the court papers requiring their presence.
+These papers can be delivered to the party’s home, work, or any place where they might be.
+Furthermore, the process server must identify that the party being served is the defendant and consequently informs them that the papers are court papers requiring their presence.
 California Process Service is complete even if the party being served takes the papers and tears them up, and the proof of service will still be valid.
 Personal service is complete the day the papers are served.

 Personal service is the preferred service, allowing the court to verify the service with the server.
 Consequently, it is valid in most cases.
 Personal service can ensure that the papers are served on the represented party’s attorney by personal service, mail, or express mail.
 Papers opposing a motion and all reply purposes need to be served the next business day after the papers are filed with the court.

 Notice of a motion or other papers may be hand-delivered to the attorney or left at the attorney’s office with the receptionist or other person in charge in a clearly labeled envelope.
 If no one is there, the papers may be left in a conspicuous place in the office between nine and five in the afternoon.
 If the motion notice is hand-delivered to the party, it must be done between eight in the morning and six in the evening to an individual 18 years of age or older.

 HOW TO SERVE LEGAL PAPERS BY MAIL IN CALIFORNIA

 In service by mail, the documents are sent to the party served at their home.
 The server needs to mail the party being served to their business address to the owner at the main office or the agent for service if the party being served is a business.
 However, a home or mailing address is sufficient if the party is a person.